Menu

 As one of the core subjects taught in Primary Schools, we give the teaching and learning of Science the prominence it requires.
 At Lady Bankes Primary School we aim to recognise the importance of Science in every aspect of daily life.

 Science allows the natural curiosity of the child to develop and we aim to promote this discovery whilst allowing children to use and respect the world around them: both the physical environment and the living organisms.
-We encourage outdoor learning where possible and encourage visits to the wealth of other resources in our vicinity e.g. the Natural History and Science museums in London, The Nature Centre in Iver and The Look Out Discovery Centre in Bracknell.
+We encourage outdoor learning where possible and encourage visits to the wealth of other resources in our vicinity e.g. the Natural History and Science museums in London, the annual New Scientist Schools Day, Whipsnade Zoo and Ruislip Lido.
+Venturing further afield, Year 5 have an annual residential visit to Winchester Science Centre and Planetarium.
+We also run regular after school science clubs, and workshops for more able pupils.

-Key Stage 1 and 2 use the National Curriculum to provide a structure and skill development for the science curriculum being taught across the school.
-In Early years, Science is taught through the children learning about the world around them whilst they learn through play.
+Key Stage 1 and 2 use the National Curriculum to provide a structure and skill development for the science curriculum being taught across the school In Early years, Science is taught through the children learning about the world around them whilst they learn through play.
 We strive to ensure that the impact of the Science curriculum we provide will give children the confidence and motivation to continue to further develop their skills into the next stage of their education and life experiences.
 This confidence is displayed through our annual science week.
-Assessment of these skills are also evidenced using both individual books and a summative class learning record.
+Evidence of skill development is recorded in the assessment of work in children's science books which informs our end of unit summative learning records.

 Top